 When we experience stress, cortisol levels rise, which helps us get through the crisis.
 However, cortisol also increases when we do not sleep well.
 Issues arise when cortisol levels go up and stay up.
 Cortisol makes us store fat by influencing metabolism and increasing insulin- another powerful hormone.
 High stress can also lead to stress eating and cravings for foods high in carbs.
 Recognize when stress is influencing your eating choices, and opt for high protein and fibre foods to curb cravings.
 In summary, take time to work on your sleep and stress levels; exercise is one of the best ways to do this and it helps weight loss directly!

 DHEA is involved in the process of burning fat and thermogenesis—that is the amount of heat our bodies generate through metabolism.
 It may also promote energy and more energy means more movement in everyday living, therefore, more calories burned.
 When this hormone is low, you can give it a boost by taking the supplement derivative, 7 keto DHEA.
 Speak to Dr. Sweeney about proper DHEA testing before taking DHEA itself.

 Insulin is an essential hormone for maintaining normal blood sugar (glucose) levels.
 Whenever your blood sugar rises quickly or gets too high, excessive insulin is released.
-This in turn triggers your body to store extra glucose as fat.
+This, in turn, triggers your body to store extra glucose as fat.
 Sustained high insulin also blocks the body’s ability to burn fat between meals.
-This can result in a vicious cycle – you can limit this by cutting back on sugars like soft drinks, coffee syrups and other drinks with sugary flavorings and refined carbs such as white bread.
-High intensity interval exercise, HIIT, has also been shown to help combat high insulin levels.
+This can result in a vicious cycle – you can limit this by cutting back on sugars like soft drinks, coffee syrups and other drinks with sugary flavourings and refined carbs such as white bread.
+High-intensity interval exercise, HIIT, has also been shown to help combat high insulin levels.

 Does all this seem a bit complicated?
 Live Young can help.